Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 The park is like an oasis in the city and is home to as many as 30 species of birds, including the Yellow-winged Macaw.
 Despite the park’s beauty, it has a tragic history.
 The park is dedicated to Isabel Cristina Restrepo Cárdenas, the best dancer in Medellín’s classical ballet, who was murdered in 2008.

 Near the park, we stopped at Colombia’s only restaurant with a Michelin star; El Cielo.
-This was very special for us, because we really wanted to eat here, but couldn’t get a table.
+This was very special for us, because we wanted to eat here, but couldn’t get a table.
 Despite the high prices, restaurant el Cielo is fully booked months in advance!

 There was even a coffee plant to be seen in all that greenery.